dansasser/form2mail/README.md

 ## Installation and Setup

-Follow these steps to get the **Contact Form Emailer** running on your system.
+Follow these steps to get the **Form2Mail** running on your system.

 ### Prerequisites